 Whether you are young and growing your family or well into your retirement, it is never too early or late to consider your estate plan.
-Our estate attorneys are here to guide you through the estate planning and administration process.
+Our estate attorney is here to guide you through the estate planning and administration process.
 It is difficult to think about leaving your family and what you want to happen when you are gone.
 However, there are important conversations you need to have and steps you need to take.
 The more prepared you are for the inevitable, the easier it will be on your family.
 Estate planning may not ease your loved one’s grief, but it will mitigate any practical, financial, and legal difficulties that could arise after your passing.

 To discuss estate planning with an experienced Roanoke attorney, call Copenhaver, Ellet & Derrico at (540) 655-1854.
 You can also contact us online to request a consultation.